Ransaka/Ransaka/Ransaka's Blog/Building AI Agent With Llama 3.md

 demo.launch()
 ```

-That’s all, we have build the Llama 3 based AI Agent 🤖 with function calling capability.
+That’s it!
+We have built the Llama 3-based AI Agent 🤖 with function calling capability.
+You can access the full code from this [GitHub repo](https://github.com/Ransaka/ai-agents-with-llama3).
+Thanks for reading.

 ## Conclusion